Author: Ed Chappell

 Over the last 25 years, the LOINC project has provided a standard classification for health measurements.
 Most SDTM programmers will encounter “LOINC Code” information in Lab data.
 But the classification system has been extended to cover other measurements such as ECG.
 So what is LOINC?
 LOINC is an internationally recognized classification system and is often requested in regulatory data submissions to provide context to clinical measurement data, e.g. Labs and ECG.
 Read more here about LOINC codes and SDTM.

 The FDA requires a Define.xml file to be included for all drug submissions.
 It describes the content and structure of data collected during the study.
 The Define.xml file makes the review of study data quicker and easier for the FDA.
 You can read our blog about using the Define XML standard for dataset design.
+View our free guide on how to overcome 6 common difficulties complying with Define-XML.

 The latest version of the standard is Define 2.1.
 It describes the content and structure of data collected during the study which are domains, variables, methods, controlled terminology, and supporting documents.
 One of the things that crop up often is how to handle data coming in from multiple sources.
 You can read our blog on how to describe multiple origins for a value in Define-XML 2.0.